Uganda

 Ugandan law allows for the establishment of a variety of civil society organizations.

-NGOs are governed by the NGO Act, 2016, which was gazetted on April 10, 2015.
-In Section 3, an organization is defined as “a legally constituted non-governmental organization under the Act.”
+NGOs are governed by the NGO (Amendment) Act (2024) (subsequently referred to as the NGO Act, 2024), which defines an organization as “a legally constituted non-governmental organization under the Act.”

 Trusts and Foundations